Ahlam Shibli

-Biography
+Early life

-Shibli was born in Israel.
-The catalog for an exhibition she held in Italy stated that she defines herself as a "Palestinian from Israel."
-At her "Goter" exhibit at the Tel Aviv Museum, the museum agreed to define Shibli as an "Israeli Palestinian" in the monthly notice of exhibitions, but refused to include this description in the exhibit catalog.
+Shibli was born in 1970, in Israel.
+The catalog for an exhibition she held in Italy stated that she defines herself as a "Palestinian from Israel".
+At her "Goter" exhibit at the Tel Aviv Museum, the museum agreed to define Shibli as an "Israeli Palestinian" in the monthly notice of exhibitions, but refused to include this description in the exhibition catalog.
 Traditionally, Israel's art scene has tended to blur the identity of Arab artists in Israel under the label "Palestinians", though it has begun to include "Palestine" in some form, within limits.

-Artistic career
+Career

 Her artistic medium is photography.
-Her work explores the life of what she describes as "her people," Arabs of Bedouin descent in Israel.
-Adrian Searle describes her photographs as "unsentimental and undramatic...extremely moving."
-In 2005, she photographed Israeli-Arab soldiers who volunteer for military service in the Israeli Defense Forces Tracker Unit.
+Her work explores the life of what she describes as "her people", Arabs of Bedouin descent in Israel.
+Adrian Searle describes her photographs as "unsentimental and undramatic...extremely moving".
+In 2005, she photographed Israeli-Arab soldiers who volunteer for military service in the Israel Defense Forces Tracker Unit.

 She has also photographed lesbian, gay, bisexual and transgender people in London, Zurich, Barcelona and Tel Aviv; foreigner caregivers and the elderly in Barcelona; and children in orphanages in Poland.

 Shibli was chosen as the first Artist-in-Residence for the city of Acre in a program sponsored by that city in conjunction with Israel's Culture and Sport Ministry.
 Her work, "Five Senses," was exhibited at the 2002 Acco Festival of Alternative Israeli Theatre.